Biosai/lockd/CONTRIBUTING.md

-# Contributing to Lokd
+# Contributing to Lockd

-First off, thank you for considering contributing to Lokd!
-It's people like you that make Lokd such a great tool.
+First off, thank you for considering contributing to Lockd!
+It's people like you that make Lockd such a great tool.

 ## Code of Conduct